 The original construction was completed in 1909

 The railway was a critical component of the settlement and development of Canada, and particularly for Western Canada.
 Vast distances had to be traveled across the open prairies.
-At first travel was only by horseback and Red River cart.
-Then the railways opened up much faster, safer transportation for settlers, trade goods and raw materials.
+At first, travel was only by horseback and Red River cart, then the railways helped open up the daunting landscape with much faster, safer transportation.
+The railways carried eager young families, settlers and transportation of trade goods and raw materials as industry began to develop.

 The discovery of coal in the river valley forged a new townsite.
-Coalbanks started as a small mining community in the River bottom, and after several floods was later moved up to the top of the coulees and ultimately became the thriving city of Lethbridge.
+“Coalbanks” started as a small mining community in the river bottom.
+Later, after several floods the settlement moved up to the top of the coulees and ultimately became the thriving city of Lethbridge.

 Coal was a very important industry for the area.
-Initially coal was transported by barges navigating the Belly River (now called the "Oldman River") The railway was key to providing efficient shipping of the coal safely year-round.
+Initially coal was transported by barges navigating the Belly River (now called the "Oldman River").
+The new railway was key to providing efficient shipping of the coal safely year-round.

-However as the rail lines expanded, there were still numerous difficulties to deal with.
+However as the rail lines expanded, there were still numerous difficulties to face.
 The geography posed significant barriers.
-While one often thinks of the prairies as completely flat expanses, the glaciers (and subsequently the rivers) carved deep winding paths across the flat prairie.
-Known locally as "Coulees", these river crossings required numerous, and expensive bridges to be built.
+While one often thinks of the prairies as vast flat expanses, the glaciers (and subsequently the rivers) carved deep winding paths across the prairie.
+Rainfall and groundwater from the flat lands above etched out deep scars in the riverbanks, known locally as "coulees".
+These wide deep river crossings required numerous, and expensive bridges to be built.
 These were initially constructed of wood, and required ongoing maintenance and repair as they aged.
-The rail line to Fort Macleod also had many twisting curves which also put limitations and mechanical strain on the rolling stock.
+The rail line to Fort Macleod had many twisting curves which also put limitations and mechanical strain on the rolling stock, adding further maintenance costs and delays.

 Planning began in the late 1890's.
 Engineers worked several years and special equipment was designed and brought in.
 Construction began in August of 1908.
-Engineers and Construction crews faced many challenges including a flood in 1908.
-But the new line with this viaduct across the Belly River, eliminated the need for 20 wooden bridges that had been previously used.
-It cost an incredible $1,334,525.00 to build, and was at the time dubbed "one of the wonders of the world."
+The engineers and construction crews faced many challenges including a severe flood in the first year of construction.
+But the crews persevered; this new line with this viaduct across the Belly River, would eliminate the need for 20 wooden bridges that had been previously used.
+At the time the bridge cost an incredible $1,334,525.00 to build, and was dubbed one of the construction wonders of the world, and hailed as “the longest and highest bridge of its type in the world’.

-Indian Battle Park is also home to Fort Whoop-up, recently declared a National historic Site.
+Indian Battle Park is also home to Fort Whoop-up (A notorious whiskey trading post- more details on this National Historic Site can be found elsewhere on this web site - ) recently declared a National historic Site.